EduCreative/FrontendMentor-result-summary/README.md

 ### What I learned

-- I learned that I need to learn more by making more similar projects because responsive designs with formatting taking a lot of time.
+- I learned that I need to learn more by making more similar projects because responsive designs with formatting take a lot of time.
 Especially REM, EM, %, etc.
-- I also learned some of the github commands I was not aware of.
+- I also learned some of the GitHub commands I was not aware of.
-- Most important, I learned what should be in a read me file, how to make it (and this is my first readme file)
+- Most important, I learned what should be in a read-me file, and how to make it (and this is my first readme file)

 ### Continued development

-I wanted to practice my Frontend that I learned last year from freecodecamp and this first challenge made me realize I need to practice more and revise more responsive web design concepts. so I  am going to give some related challanges a shot.
+I wanted to practice my Frontend that I learned last year from freecodecamp and this first challenge made me realize I need to practice more and revise more responsive web design concepts. so I  am going to give some related challenges a shot.

 ### Useful resources

 - [W3School](https://www.w3school.com) - This helped me for every thing as I use W3School as a reference tool.
-- [FontAwesome](https://www.fontawsome.com) - I used fontawseome for icons.
+- [FontAwesome](https://www.fontawsome.com) - I used font awesome for icons.
 - [FreeCodeCamp](https://www.freecodecamp.com) - This is an amazing website, I learned Responsive Web design.

 ## Author